harry79ph/hephotography/README.md

 # hephotography
-The latest version of my first photohgraphy page.
+The latest version of my photohgraphy website.